mbari-org/sdcat/README.md

 ## File organization

 The sdcat toolkit generates data in the following folders.

-Here, we assume both detection and clustering is stored in the same root folder:
+For detections, the output is organized in a folder with the following structure:

 ```
 /data/20230504-MBARI/